 Alcohol and Your Heart

-Alcohol may have some health benefits, but it may also lead to abusive drinking and
+Alcohol may have some health benefits.
+But it may lead to abusive drinking and other

-other diseases.
-Because there is no sure way to know who will develop an abuse problem,
+diseases.
+Because there's no sure way to know who will have an abuse problem, the

-the American Heart Association (AHA) and other experts don't recommend starting to
+American Heart Association (AHA) and other experts don't advise drinking alcohol to

 Learn the meaning of moderation